 Day 3 Christchurch

 On arrival, the remainder of the day is free.
-You might choose to stretch your legs strolling through Hagley Park to the wonderful botanical gardens, fringed by the Avon River.
+You might choose to stretch your legs strolling through Hagley Park to the wonderful botanical gardens, fringed by the River Avon.

 We travel south to Dunedin, clustered around an attractive harbour.
-It’s known as the ‘Edinburgh of the South’ for its strong Scottish influence - the city is home to New Zealand’s only kilt shop and produces the country’s whisky.
+Known as the ‘Edinburgh of the South’ for its strong Scottish influence, the city is home to New Zealand’s only kilt shop and produces the country’s whisky.
 We’ll follow the theme this evening with a grand, Scottish-style dinner.

 Day 5 Dunedin

-Today you’re at leisure to explore more of Dunedin.
-Admire the Edwardian and Victorian architecture, visit the botanical gardens or perhaps follow the Street Art trail in the quirky Warehouse Precinct.
+Today you’re free to explore more of Dunedin.
+Admire the Edwardian and Victorian architecture, visit the botanical gardens or perhaps follow the Street Art Trail in the quirky Warehouse Precinct.